Skip links

 Normally these short 3-letter verbs tend to have some changes to their conjugation forms because the Spanish language has made changes to adapt to the irregularity.

-The Ver conjugation, specifically, is irregular in the present indicative, present subjunctive, imperfect, preterite, past participle, and imperative forms.
-That means that it’s only regular in the future, the conditional, and the imperfect subjunctive
+The Ver conjugation, specifically, is irregular in the present indicative, present subjunctive, imperfect, preterite, past participle, and the imperative forms.
+That means that it’s only regular in the future, the conditional, and the imperfect subjunctive.

-The good news is that Ver conjugation is actually one of the easier irregular verb conjugations.
+The good news is the Ver conjugation is actually one of the easier of the irregular verb conjugations.
 So let’s get to it!

 Verb Ver In The Preterite Tense